Skip to main content

 • Apply accounting and business fundamentals to the analysis, design and operation of a business model using appropriate accounting and business methods and tools.

-• Reflect on and take responsibility for their own learning and self-management processes, and develop skills to review, reflect on and plan to improve their professional performance.
+• Reflect on and take responsibility for their own learning and self-management processes and develop skills to review, reflect on and plan to improve their professional performance.

 Fees and FEE-HELP

-Estimated yearly fee 2025: $35,120 (domestic full-fee paying place)
+Estimated yearly and total fee in 2025: $35,120 (domestic full-fee paying place)

 The student tuition fees as published are subject to change given individual circumstances at enrolment.
 These fees apply for units studied in 2025 only and may change for units studied in future years.
 If part-time study is permitted, annual fees will be proportionally lower based on the number of units taken per semester.

-A student’s annual fee may vary in accordance with:
+A student’s fee may vary depending on:

 • The number of units studied per term.